Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 When it’s time for a hermit crab to move to a bigger shell, it’ll leave its old shell behind.

 A group of hermit crabs will form a line to decide who gets it.
-One by one, they’ll examine the shell to see if it’s to their liking.
+They’ll examine the shells one by one to see if it’s to their liking.

 Once a hermit crab has chosen the abandoned shell as its new home, the others in line decide who gets the second hermit crab’s old shell.